samnoh/offline-apollo-demo/README.md

 -   apollo-client
 -   react-router-dom
 -   react-textarea-autosize
-    -   textarea component that automatically resizes textarea as content changes
+    -   A textarea component that automatically resizes textarea as content changes
 -   styled-components
 -   styled-reset
     -   Reset CSS for styled-components